 The best thing is you can make the dish, store it in the fridge and at dinner time heat it in the oven and serve it for a family friendly ground beef casserole that everyone at the table will love.

 Can you freeze a cheesy beef casserole once cooked?

 It is the type of leftovers that will make you the envy of the office!

 It is best divide it into portions before freezing so that you can defrost and reheat smaller individual servings on the dish.
 Say you want to take it to work for lunch.

-If you do want to freeze a whole dish of the meal (and I totally get that), then you need to remove from the freezer and let your baking dish adjust to the temperature change before putting it into the oven.
+If you do want to freeze a whole casserole dish of the meal (and I totally get that), then you need to remove it from the freezer and let your baking dish adjust to the temperature change before putting it into the oven.

 This is the cheapest, quick tomato pasta sauce I have ever made and it WORKS EVERY SINGLE TIME.

 Tomato passata is a rich uncooked sauce which adds a depth of flavour to our tomato pasta bake sauce